thenativeweb/hase/README.md

 To subscribe to messages received by this worker, call the `createReadStream` function, and then subscribe to its `data` event.

 Additionally, you need to decide how to deal with the message.
-If you were able to handle it successfully, call the `next` function.
+If you were able to successfully handle the message, call the `next` function.
 If not, either call `discard` (which removes the message), or call `defer` (which requeues the message).

 ```javascript
 hase.connect('amqp://...', function (err, mq) {